-If you’re in New York City this week, you should consider checking out one of Girl Ray’s upcoming shows.
+If you’re in New York City this week, you should consider checking out one of the upcoming shows from Girl Ray.
 The London-based group features Poppy Hanking on guitar/vocals, Iris McConnell on drums, and Sophie Moss on bass.
 They started the group two years ago as teenagers going to school in North London and now they’re on their first tour in the U.S.

 Poppy’s songwriting is influenced by pop artists like ABBA and The Beatles and indie artists like Neutral Milk Hotel.
 Their newest album, which cleverly rhymes with their band name, is called Earl Grey.
 The vinyl version album is sold out on Bandcamp, but listeners may still enjoy online or on Spotify.
 They recorded the album at Ramsgate’s Big Jelly Studios and they claimed they little crazy during the process giving it their all.
 The organ sounds throughout give it a full texture coupled with the distorted guitar.
 The vocal harmonies are fragile and exciting to listen to.